FJFalkner/Geometric_Nonlinear_FEM_2D/README.md

-# Geometric Nonlinear Finite Element Method (FEM) in 2D
+# Finite element program for geometric nonlinear analysis of plane beams
+-